Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 What is blockchain in simple terms?

-Blockchain is a shared digital record system that stores information across many computers instead of one central location.
+In simple terms, blockchain is a shared digital record system that stores information across many computers instead of one central location.

 What is a block in blockchain?

-A block is a collection of verified data that gets added to the chain.
+In general, a block is a collection of verified data that gets added to the chain.

 Why is blockchain important?